quabynah-bilson/proche/README.md

 #### Architecture Diagram

-The three microservices are independent of each other and communicate using the GRPC protocol.
+The three microservices are independent of each other and communicate using the gRPC protocol.
 The mobile application communicates with the microservices using the same protocol.

 All three microservices are integrated with MongoDB as their database.
 MongoDB is a NoSQL document-based database that